facebookresearch/habitat-lab/habitat-lab/habitat/config/CONFIG_KEYS.md

  - Rearrangement place : `RearrangePlaceTask-v0` The agent must place a held object to a geometric set of coordinates.
  - Rearrangement do nothing : `RearrangeEmptyTask-v0` The agent does not have to do anything.
 Useful for debugging.
  - Rearrangement reach : `RearrangeReachTask-v0` The agent must place its end effector into a specific location defined by geometric coordinates.
- - Rearrangement composite tasks : `RearrangeCompositeTask-v0` The agent must perform a sequence of tasks in succession defined by a PDDL plan.
+ - Rearrangement composite tasks : `RearrangeCompositeTask-v0` The agent must perform a sequence of sub-tasks in succession defined by a PDDL plan.

 | Key | Description |